higherordinal/FlavorConnect/production/DEPLOYMENT_GUIDE.md

 The Bluehost-specific version includes:
 - Absolute path references instead of relative paths
+- Routes all requests through router.php instead of index.php
 - Enhanced security headers for production
 - Cache control for static assets
 - No BASE_PATH detection (not needed in production)